krateng/maloja/README.md

 ## How to install

-Installing Maloja is fairly easy on a Linux machine.
-Don't ask me how to do it on Windows, I have no clue.
-Don't ask me to add any lines to make it work on Windows either, the code is already shitty enough.
+1) Either install Maloja with a package, or download the repository to some arbitrary location.
+If you pick the manual installation, every command needs to be executed from the Maloja directory and led with ('./').
+You can also only download the file maloja instead of the whole repository and fetch the rest with

+		./maloja update

-1) Put the Maloja folder anywhere and make sure the file "maloja" is executable.
-Start the server with
+2) Start the server with

-		./maloja start
+		maloja start

 	If you're missing packages, the console output will tell you so.
 Install them.

-	You can also only download the maloja file itself and run

-		./maloja update

-	to download the rest of the repository, then start it as described above.

 2) (Recommended) Put your server behind a reverse proxy for SSL encryption.
 Configure that proxy to rewrite /db/ requests to the database port.
 In nginx this would look as follows: